Sancey-le-Grand

-Sancey-le-Grand (/fr/) is a former commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
+Sancey-le-Grand (/fr/; 'Sancey-the-Great') is a former commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
 On 1 January 2016, it was merged with Sancey-le-Long into the new commune Sancey.

 Geography

 The commune lies on the first plateau of the river Doubs 55 km northeast of Besançon and 45 km southeast of Montbéliard.